datcit/guides/ZFS Native Encryption & TPM2.md

 <details>
 <summary>Option A: Generate new key</summary>

-Lets generate a  64-byte key made of letters and number and store is on are ramdisk in a file named `root.key`
+Lets generate a  64-byte key made of letters and number and store it on our ramdisk in a file named `root.key`
 ```bash
 cat /dev/urandom | tr -dc 'a-zA-Z0-9' | head -c 64 > /ramdisk/root.key